 $300 X 10.5 cycles = $3,150 annually for shoes

-Yearly, it costs the farm $28,660 to maintain all 10 sanctuary horses.
+Yearly, it costs the farm $50,000 to maintain all current, 15 sanctuary horses.
 Remember, this does not include farm maintenance, machine maintenance or any labor costs.
+It also does not include grain, which we give to each sanctuary horse daily!
+The numbers and examples listed above are only for hay, farrier and vet expenses.

 Want to send the sanctuary a gift?
 We have set up a gift list for all the items they use everyday and desperately need!
 We get a lot from Valley Vet Supply as they have very competitive prices and get to us quickly.
 We also purchase our vaccines from them.
 Follow this link to view the Gift List…